 - Avoid exercise first 48 hours or longer as swelling increases when working out.

 - Do not manipulate or massage area as this can aggravate swelling

 - Asymmetry can be related to swelling.
-Give it 2 weeks and before deciding whether asymmetry is from filler volume differences or swelling.
+Wait 2 weeks before deciding whether asymmetry is from filler differences or swelling.